grantcurell/projects/Build OpenShift/README.md

 ```

 - Now you've generated the ISO, boot your servers with that ISO and enjoy the install.
+- On VMWare, I got very annoyed having to swap out all the ISOs so I wrote [this script](./change_iso.py) which will go through and change all the ISOs and BIOS settings for the VMs automatically.

 ## Deploy Dell CSI Operator on OpenShift